Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Conclusion

 \section{Conclusion}

-In this work, we present a novel approach LM-RRG that combines LMs with clinical quality reinforcement learning to generate sensible and accurate chest X-ray reports.
-Our method consists of an LLM-driven visual feature extractor that captures visual features from both specific regions and the entire image; a multimodal report generator that comprises a multimodal prompts constructor and a multimodal decoder to produce coherent the report using these visual and textual prompts.
-Additionally, we employ a reinforcement learning mechanism with RadCliQ as the reward function to enhance the clinical accuracy of the generated reports.
-Our approach surpasses state of the art on the MIMIC-CXR and IU-Xray datasets.
-Future work will be focused on working with hospitals to apply our method into their systems and refine it accordingly.
+In this work, we present a novel approach MLLM-RRG that combines MLLMs with clinical knowledge enhancement to generate sensible and accurate chest X-ray reports.
+Our method consists of a referring anatomical feature extractor captures visual features from both specific anatomical regions and the entire image; a multimodal report generator that comprises the visual transfer module and the multimodal decoder is developed to produce coherent report; Additionally, we perform disease-oriented clinical classification and alignment in a multi-task learning framework to improve the clinical significance of the generated report; we also employ a reinforcement learning mechanism with RadCliQ as the reward function to enhance the clinical accuracy of the generated reports.
+In above ways, we enhance the MLLM with anatomical, disease and report knowledge, enabling it to generate clinically accurate and professionally standardized radiology reports.
+Results have shown that our approach surpasses state of the art on the MIMIC-CXR and IU X-Ray datasets.
+In the future, we plan to investigate how variations in imaging devices and acquisition protocols may affect model performance, and to systematically evaluate and improve the model’s generalization across different patient populations and ethnic groups.